AsioPanw/pc-acr-automatic-onboarding/README.md

 python3 acr_automatic_onboarding.py --onboard
 ## Provides a summary of registries with the number of images in descending order
 python3 acr_automatic_onboarding.py --report
+## Onboard only ACR whihc are not yet onboarded
+python3 acr_automatic_onboarding.py --update
 ```